RadiantBlockchain/radiant-node/doc/json-rpc/getblockstats.md

 ```
 Compute per block statistics for a given window.
 All amounts are in BCH.
 It won't work for some heights with pruning.
-It won't work without -txindex for utxo_size_inc, *fee or *feerate stats.
 ```

 Arguments